 Image stabilization does not stop subject motion blur.
 You need a still subject for long exposures (unless, of course, motion blur is desired).

 I am modestly surprised that Canon decided to not include the Canon EF 28mm f/2.8 IS USM Lens in the L Series, but, like the 24 f/2.8 IS, the 28 f/2.8 IS has image quality that challenges these impressive lenses.
-The 28 f/2.8 IS has a price that makes adding weather sealing and the extra red paint around the end of the lens seem logical.
+The 28 f/2.8 IS had an introductory price that made adding weather sealing and the extra red paint around the end of the lens seem logical.

 As usual, Canon made the 28mm f/2.8 IS Lens' MTF chart available at announcement time.
 Here is a comparison between the old and new 24 and 28 lenses.